Luciee246/cart253/topics/mod-jam/planning.md

     - Start screen
     - Game itself
     - Game over screen has fun facts about frogs (find 5 facts)

+- 5 facts:
+    - The pumpkin toadlet is so small that their inner ear structure for balance does not allow them to jump properly.
+They tumble and land awkwardly instead (search it up!)
+    - A frog's tongue is 3 times longer than its body
+    - Frogs breathe through their skin in addition to lungs
+    - The golden dart frog is the most poisonous frog in the world.
+One drop of its toxin can kill 10 full grown men
+    - Some frogs push their eyeballs down their throats to push food down their digestive system

 ## The program starts to form....